The Law Library Association continues its monthly continuing legal education (CLE) programs into the 2018-19 year.

-The Law Library Association is pleased to announce a new collaboration with Saint Louis Public Library: a book discussion group focused on works of legal fiction and non-fiction.
+The Law Library Association is pleased to announce its collaboration with Saint Louis Public Library on a book discussion group focused on works of legal fiction and non-fiction.
 The new group, called "Legally Reading," initially will meet four times a year at lunchtime.
 Programs will begin run from 12:30 to 1:30 PM.
 Most programs will meet at the Law Library Association, located in the Civil Courts Building in downtown St. Louis (10 N. Tucker, 13th Floor), while some will meet at the Central Branch of Saint Louis Public Library.
 All programs are free and open to the public as well as to Law Library Association Members.

-Join us for our second program on Tuesday November 13 at 12:30 PM at the Law Library Association.
-We will discuss the non-fiction work "Nickel and Dimed" by Barbara Ehrenreich.
+Our next program is on Tuesday February 19, 2019 at 12:30 PM at the Law Library Association.
+We will discuss the non-fiction work "The Bill of the Century" by Clay Risen.

 For more information, contact Library Director Gail Wechsler at 314-622-4470 or email@example.com.
 Also look for additional information here.